brajeshwar/brajeshwar.github.io/_posts/2005/2005-06-26-flash-developers-can-do-more.md

----
-layout: post
-title: Flash Developers can do More
+# Flash Developers can do More
----

 [Jonathan Boutelle](http://www.jonathanboutelle.com/) has an interesting article about the [current boom of collaboration tools](http://www.jonathanboutelle.com/mt/archives/2005/06/the_coming_boom.html).
 The eye-catching phrase that came up was - his concern for Flash Developers who are concentrating more on doing e-learning projects and not really harnessing the power of Flash, FlashCom, Flash Remoting and Flex.